 Fleas may be small in size, but they can cause your dog to experience excessive itching, hot spots, and skin infections.
 In general, these conditions can be prevented by using a flea control preventative.
 Don't let your dog suffer from an uncomfortable flea infestation.
 Help remove fleas on your dog and prevent future infestations by using the variety of available flea control products such as those listed below.

-Oral flea treatments such as Comfortis are quick and effective.
+Oral flea treatments such as NexGard Chewables are quick and effective.
 The medication travels through your dog's bloodstream and to the skin's surface, helping to kill biting fleas.
-Newer combination pill treatments such as Sentinel and Trifexis also prevent heartworm disease and other intestinal parasites like roundworms, hookworms and whipworms.
+Combination pill treatments such as Sentinel Spectrum and Trifexis also prevent heartworm disease and other intestinal parasites like roundworms, hookworms and whipworms.
 See product label for details.

 Topical flea control for dogs is most popular in liquid drop form.
 These products can treat existing infestations and help prevent future outbreaks.
 Apply the product directly onto your dog's skin, between the shoulder blades, unless otherwise noted on the product packaging.
-For small breeds, Flea5X Plus for Dogs is recommended and for large dogs, we recommend Frontline Plus or K9 Advantix II.
+For small breeds, Flea5X Plus for Dogs is recommended and for large dogs, we recommend Frontline Gold, Frontline Plus, or K9 Advantix II.
 All are waterproof.

 Collars are thin, flexible, and adjustable.
 The plastic band is coated in a chemical meant to repel fleas and ticks.
 Most flea collars like Seresto last for several months and are considered an economical choice.